KingsleyHng/Asynchronous-FIFO-with-8x8-bit-Register-Depth/README.md

-# Asynchronous-FIFO-with-8x8-bit-Register-Depth
+Asynchronous FIFO with 8x8-bit Register Depth
-Utilizing an 8-register deep FIFO structure, with each register storing 8 bits of data, this design operates asynchronously, simplifying data transfer between different clock domains.
-Developed using Icarus Verilog, the simulation results are presented in GTKwave, showcasing its efficiency and adaptability for managing data flow in digital systems.
+This design features an asynchronous FIFO with a depth of eight registers, each capable of storing 8 bits of data.
+It is tailored to facilitate seamless data transfer across distinct clock domains, enhancing the robustness and flexibility of digital systems.
+The test bench for this FIFO is crafted in SystemVerilog and run in EDA Playground using Synopsys VCS for simulation.